Current proposals

 The proposed walking and cycling route avoids busy roads as part of a plan to make active travel the number one choice for travelling to work, to school and to the shops for residents in Romiley and Bredbury Green.

-The scheme was originally developed and consulted under the Mayor's Challenge Fund but the approval for its delivery was given by the Department of Transport's Active Travel Fund (Tranche 4).
+The scheme was originally developed and consulted under the Mayor's Challenge Fund as ‘Romiley Crossings’ and ‘Romiley to Stockport’ schemes, but the approval for its delivery was given by the Department of Transport's Active Travel Fund (Tranche 4).

-• An upgrade of an existing Puffin Crossing to a Sparrow Crossing near to Central Drive.
+• An upgrade of the existing Puffin (pedestrian) Crossing in the centre of Romiley to a Sparrow (segregated pedestrian and cycle) Crossing, with cycle track connections to Oakwood Road and Central Drive).

-• New Toucan Crossing on Compstall Road close to Birch Avenue and on Stockport Road near Green Lane.
+• New Toucan (shared pedestrian and cyclist) Crossings on Compstall Road close to Birch Avenue / park entrance and on Stockport Road near Green Lane.

 • A 20mph speed limit on roads between the Peak Forest Canal and Compstall Rd/Stockport Rd; and on the Overdale Road estate.